devavasadi999/ScalaTraining/README.md

 # ScalaTraining
 Repo related to scala training

+Day wise Tasks will be found in Tasks folder.

 Both backend and frontend of EventManagement and CorporateEquipmentAllocation are deployed to VM.

 Week3 Projects will be found in folder named "Week3Projects"